The JINSENDO Philosophy

 However, all of the above can be further expressed as, “The way of actualizing human potential”.
 Jinsendo is the projection of human spirit to continually evolve with others in a like-minded endeavor that adheres to three guiding principles:

-Honor the spirit of free will
+Honor the principle of free will

 Rise above confrontational energy